 Simply install the filter on the cold line to the water heater, unscrew the bottom sump, and add 1 pint of 3% hydrogen peroxide (available at any drug store).
 Then, turn your water back on and run hot water for several minutes before allowing your water heater to sit for about 3 – 4 hours.

-According to the CDC, well owners have the responsibility of ensuring that the water coming from their properties is safe to drink.
+According to the CDC, well owners are responsible for ensuring that water from their properties is safe to drink.
 It is important to have your water issues tested, treated, and addressed before they create bigger problems for your family.

 At the Clean Water Store, we pride ourselves on helping our customers come home to the purest, most reliable water possible.
 Consider our filtration systems, water treatments, and more.
 Contact us today with questions.
 We look forward to helping you solve your smelly hot water problem as quickly as we can!